-To search for LDAP user or group objects:
+- To search for LDAP user or group objects:

-1. Click Administration > LDAP > Users" page opens.
+- Click Administration > LDAP > Search

+The "Search for LDAP Users" page opens.

-If the Search button is disabled, enable the LDAP authentication first.
-See Enabling or Disabling the LDAP Authentication (on page 132).
+- If the Search button is disabled, enable the LDAP authentication first.
+See Enabling or Disabling the LDAP Authentication (on page 126).